tikv/tikv/docs/op-guide/coprocessor-config.md

 ---
 title: TiKV Coprocessor Configuration
-summary: Learn how to configure TiKV Coprocessor.
+summary: Learn how to configure Coprocessor in TiKV.
 category: operations
 ---

-# Configure TiKV Coprocessor
+# TiKV Coprocessor Configuration

 Coprocessor is the component that handles most of the read requests from TiDB.
 Unlike Storage, it is more high-leveled that it not only fetches KV data but also does computing like filter or aggregation.
 TiKV is used as a distribution computing engine and Coprocessor is also used to reduce data serialization and traffic.
 This document describes how to configure TiKV Coprocessor.